What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Animal Tankage

 Animal tankage is whatever is left of an animal carcass after removing the fat and gelatin.
-Animal tankage is often used as a fertilizer, since it contains 7% nitrogen by weight.
+Animal tankage is often used as a fertilizer since it contains 7% nitrogen by weight.

-Animal tankage also contains an impressive 10% phosphorus and 0.5% potassium by weight, making it a good choice if your soil needs higher amounts of nitrogen and phosphorus than manure or compost can provide.
+Animal tankage has a medium release time and contains an impressive 10% phosphorus and 0.5% potassium by weight, making it a good choice if your soil needs higher amounts of nitrogen and phosphorus than manure or compost can provide.

 Bat Guano